What Is the Salary of a Graduate with a Political Science Major?

 As a political scientist, you may research political and social trends, such as political relations between the U.S. and other countries, public policy within the U.S., or major decisions made by the Supreme Court.
 You will also use your analytical skills to assess and conduct public opinion polls, analyze election results, and compile reports to present your opinions and research findings.
 Some entry-level positions are available if you have a bachelor's degree, others may require a graduate-level degree.

-The BLS noted that the average annual salary for political scientists in May 2012 was $104,600.
-Most of these professionals worked for the federal executive branch of the government where they earned an average wage of $114,320.
-Scientific research and development services, which employed 810 of these professionals in May 2012, offered an average wage of $107,340.
+The BLS noted that most political scientists worked for the federal executive branch of the government where they earned an average wage of $117,390.
+Scientific research and development services, which employed 720 of these professionals as of May 2014, offered an average wage of $104,220.

 To continue researching, browse degree options below for course curriculum, prerequisites and financial aid information.
 Or, learn more about the subject by reading the related articles below: